ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 | HTO-1  | HI-1 |
 | CD8_HIMC-1_Lot-1  | HI-1 |

-Feature names will contain the following pieces of information in an underscore separated name: 1) official gene symbol of the measured protein (or the protein instead if desired - otherwise other names will be stored as aliaes), 2)
+Feature names will contain the following pieces of information in an underscore separated name: 1) official gene symbol of the measured protein (or the protein instead if desired - otherwise other names will be stored as aliaes), 2) the unique HIMC id (e.g. HIMC-1), and the lot number (e.g. lot-1).

 ### scRNA-seq: 3 Samples, 3 10x Lanes, 3 Seq-Libraries, 1 Flowcell/BCL